This helfpul guide to finding short-term rentals for expats in Germany is sure to take the stress out of moving there, if only for a limited time.

 As with anywhere, you will need to think about your local market and budget accordingly.
-According to an article published on The Local in February 2019, rents for new apartment rentals rose by more than 50 percent in nine cities across Germany between 2005 and 2018.
+According to an article published on The Local in February 2019, rents for new apartment rentals rose by more than 50% in nine cities across Germany between 2005 and 2018.

-On average, anyone who moved homes in autumn 2018 had to spend €7.06 per square metre per month for their new apartment; 3.9 percent more than in the previous year.
+On average, anyone who moved homes in autumn 2018 had to spend €7.06 per square meter per month for their new apartment; 3.9% more than in the previous year.
 These costs before adding on bills and so on.

 Thankfully, Germany offers greater support for tenants than many other countries in Europe.
-In 2017, three million tenants belonged to tenancy organisations that offer support on issues such as disputes with landlords.
+In 2017, three million tenants belonged to tenancy organizations that offer support on issues such as disputes with landlords.

 Subletting your apartment in Germany